McKenzieSteenson/MckenzieSteenson.github.io/README.md

 > Guess what, I have flaws.
 What are they?
 Oh I don't know.
 > I sing in the shower.
-> Sometimes I spend too much time volunteering
+> Sometimes I spend too much time volunteering.
 > Occoasionally I'll hit somebody with my car.
 > So sue me."